Wall Street Analyst Reiterated Vistra Corp. [VST]. What else is Wall St. saying

 BofA Securities have made an estimate for Vistra Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 30, 2021.
 The new note on the price target was released on July 22, 2021, representing the official price target for Vistra Corp. stock.
 Previously, the target price had yet another raise to $23, while BofA Securities analysts kept a Buy rating on VST stock.
 On July 09, 2021, analysts increased their price target for VST shares from 17 to 23.

 Vistra Corp.
-[VST] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.11.
-With this latest performance, VST shares dropped by -10.34% in over the last four-week period, additionally plugging by 4.78% over the last 6 months – not to mention a rise of 23.60% in the past year of trading.
+[VST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.80.
+With this latest performance, VST shares dropped by -16.63% in over the last four-week period, additionally sinking by -4.87% over the last 6 months – not to mention a rise of 13.76% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Vistra Corp.
 [VST] shares currently have an operating margin of -7.48 and a Gross Margin at +0.45.
 Vistra Corp.’s Net Margin is presently recorded at -9.64.